sadeghjfr/Covid19-App/README.md

-# Covid19-App (KOTLIN+MVVM+RETROFIT+COROUTINES+NAVIGATION)
+# Covid19-App (KOTLIN)
-Covid-19 Application for up-to-date information about global infection This repository contains a detailed sample app that implements MVVM architecture using RETROFIT, COROUTINES, NAVIGATION, ...
+Covid-19 Application for up-to-date information about global infection.
+This repository contains a detailed sample app that implements MVVM architecture using RETROFIT, COROUTINES, NAVIGATION, ...